tc39/notes/meetings/2016-09/sept-27.md

 KG: Instead of whitelisting ordinary objects, we would change this loop for Proxy.

 AWB: Decided that proxy isn't the problem.

 - issue is non-Proxy

-MS: The catch is too broad and catches the wrong things
+MLS: The catch is too broad and catches the wrong things

 KG: (Kevin, you had a point here and I missed it, please fill in if you can)